 I published a post about the genesis and development of this blog and how I write it here: The political is personal.
 I did a post of loose notes about how I photograph my kids here: Feeds self yogurt, effortlessly.
 Writer Abby Dorsey profiled lesbian fatherhood in general, including mine in particular, in an April 2013 piece in The Advocate (print and online editions): “The New Lesbian Dad.”

 And finally: after about eight years and for a number of reasons classic to personal narrative blogs, I left this place fallow for a while.
-During a long pause, I acclimated to life without my dad and with now-older kids and a job that required a lot of off-line focus.
+During a long pause, I acclimated to life without my dad in it, and with tween, then teen kids and a job that required a lot of off-line focus.
 I’ve since published intermittently, on what might generously be described as a “slow blog” publishing schedule.
 Sometimes reeeeaaaaalllly slow.
+But I’m still here, with gratitude.

 Sustainability and blog/life balance for the win!